rohit2701singh/JavaScript-Fundamentals/readme.md

 ### python 3

-- try: lets you test a block of code for errors
+- **try**: lets you test a block of code for errors

-- except: except block lets you handle the error
+- **except**: except block lets you handle the error
   - covers all error types
     > except:
   - define exception type (can write multiple except statements)
     > except NameError:
   - save error to variable e
     > except ValueError as e:
-  - list of important error types
+  - list of important error types:
     - AssertionError, AttributeError, EOFError, FloatingPointError, GeneratorExit, ImportError, IndexError, KeyError
     - KeyboardInterrupt, MemoryError, NameError, NotImplementedError, OSError, OverflowError, ReferenceError, RuntimeError
     - StopIteration, SyntaxError, IndentationError, TabError, SystemError, TypeError, UnboundLocalError, UnicodeError
     - UnicodeEncodeError, UnicodeDecodeError, UnicodeTranslateError, ValueError, ZeroDivisionError
-- else: code to be executed if no errors were raised
+- **else**:  executed only if no exception occurs within the **try** block.
+This is useful for code that should only run if the try block completes successfully.

-- finally: if specified, will be executed regardless if the try block raises an error or not
+- **finally**: if specified, will be executed regardless if the try block raises an error or not
   - useful to close objects and clean up resources

 ```python